William McCary: Background

 McCary was born as Warner McCary in Natchez, Mississippi, around 1810 or 1811 to an African American slave named Francis, or "Franky".
 Her master was a white carpenter from Pennsylvania named James McCary.
 She also had two older children, Kitty and Robert, who may have been James's biological children.
 Upon James McCary's death around 1813, his will emancipated Franky and the older children but declared Warner and his future offspring to "be held as slaves during all and each of their lives" in the service of his mother and siblings.
 In 1836, Warner escaped Natchez on a riverboat and went to New Orleans, where he worked at Leeds Foundry until 1840, as well as an occasional musician and cigar vendor.
 Around this time he married a white Mormon woman, Lucy Stanton Bassett, who claimed to be a Native American woman named Laah Ceil.
 She claimed her mother was Delaware Indian and father was Mohawk.

 In his youth, McCary had begun using other names, including James Warner, William McCary, and Cary.
 He eventually adopted over a dozen aliases, many of which were Native American, including William Chubbee, William Chubbee King, Julius McCary, William McChubby, Okah Tubee, James Warner, and War'ne'wis Ke'ho'ke Chubbee.

 Presenting himself as a Native American, McCary was helped in 1843 by local whites to get a permit as a free person of color in Mississippi.
 When he left in 1844, he toured various frontier and eastern cities as a musician and lecturer.
 During this time he briefly joined with Mormonism where he sparked racial controversy.

 Conversion to Mormonism

 McCary arrived in Nauvoo, Illinois, in late 1845.
 He claimed he was a half-African American and half-Native American named Okah Tubbee and the "lost" son of Choctaw chief Mushulatubbee.
 McCary was also known as a skilled ventriloquist and musician.
 In Council Bluffs, Iowa, in February 1846, he was baptized into the Church of Jesus Christ of Latter-day Saints by apostle Orson Hyde, and he was probably ordained to the Melchizedek priesthood.
-Around this time, McCary also married Lucy Stanton, a white daughter of Daniel Stanton, a former high councilor and stake president.
+Around this time, McCary also married Lucy Celesta Stanton, a white daughter of Daniel Stanton, a former high councilor and stake president.
 In the winter of 1846–1847, McCary joined the Latter Day Saints in Winter Quarters, Nebraska.